don-oneanglo/eattendanceAPI-py/DEPLOYMENT_INSTRUCTIONS.md

 ```

 ## Database Schema Support
-The API supports your existing SQL Server schema:
+The API supports your MySQL database schema:

 ### FaceData Table
 - ✅ Stores face embeddings as JSON in `FaceDescriptor` field